andrewtwin/ansible-role-install_nvidia_cuda/README.md

 Requirements
 ------------

 See Nvidia docs for system requirements.
+Drivers can take up 15Gb+ on some systems.

 Role Variables
 --------------